Open Bible Data Home About News OET Key

 Note 3 topic: figures-of-speech / ellipsis

-The woman is leaving out some of the words that a sentence would need in many languages to be complete.
-If your readers might misunderstand this, you could supply these words from the context.
-Alternate translation: “you are truly pleasant”
+The woman is leaving out some of the words that in many languages a sentence would need to be complete.
+You could supply these words from the context if it would be clearer in your language.
+Alternate translation: “my beloved.
+You are truly pleasant”

 Note 4 topic: figures-of-speech / explicit